 Creating your own beauty products at home can be considered a pleasant hobby, but requiring chemical compounds (although of natural origin, they are still chemical products) demands us to pay more attention to every single ingredient that we will use.

-As I wrote in my previous post on How to make your own soap and basic cold process soap, the soap is nothing more than the result of a chemical reaction.
-It is one of those educational experiments that are carried out at the university to become aware about the saponification reaction and the theory behind it.
-Making soap at home is nothing more than performing a chemical reaction in our home without any security.
+As I wrote in my previous post on How to make your own soap and basic cold process soap, soap is nothing more than the result of a chemical reaction.
+It is one of those educational experiments that are carried out at the university to become aware of the saponification reaction and the theory behind it.
+Making soap at home is nothing more than performing a chemical reaction but in our home.

 1. Working environment

-We commonly see tutorials on how to make soap at home in kitchens.
+We could see tutorials on how to make soap at home in kitchens.
 I would not do it there!
-In the kitchen we prepare our food for lunches and dinners, I would never prepare soap in the kitchen.
-During the preparation, drops of caustic soda solution could end up distractedly on the work table that could remain contaminated if not cleaned up well.
+In the kitchen, we prepare our food for lunches and dinners, I would never prepare soaps there.
+During the preparation, drops of caustic soda solution could end up distractedly on the work table that could remain contaminated, if not cleaned up well.
 Too dangerous!
-If you choose to produce your own soap at home, do it in a garage or in a room where there is no contact with food.
+If you choose to make your own soap at home, do it in a garage or in a room where there is no contact with food.

 And here’s the thing!
-In none of the video tutorials on Youtube or other platforms or heard people mention it.
 I think it’s so important to point out this aspect of the process because it can be really dangerous!
-During the production of soap you must prepare a solution of caustic soda.
-Caustic soda, as the name also says, is extremely corrosive whether it is present as a powder, dispersed in water or in the form of fumes.
+During the production of soap, you must prepare a solution of caustic soda.
+Caustic soda, as the name also says, is extremely corrosive whether it is as a powder or dispersed in water.

-When we dissolve soda in water, heat develops and the water from room temperature reaches temperatures up to 80°C (176°F)!
+When we dissolve caustic soda in water, heat is developed and the water from room temperature reaches temperatures up to 80°C (176°F)!
 Small droplets of the solution may be released into the air due to the high temperature and because we are stirring the solution.
 Those could be highly harmful to the respiratory tract.
 For this reason, this phase must be highly controlled to prevent the temperature from rising dramatically.

-I also saw some tutorials to remind me the whole process and evaluate the steps.
-It seemed simple to me and I thought that with my experience as a chemist I would certainly not have any problems.
+Here’s my experience.
+As I had said at the beginning of this post, the first impression after watching tutorials was of great confidence and I thought that with my experience as a chemist I would certainly not have any problems.
 What I didn’t consider was the context.
-Yes, because I conducted the same reaction and even some much more dangerous millions of times but in the laboratory.
-There I felt protected because the reaction was conducted behind a protective glass and the fumes were sucked in by a fume-hood.
-When I started preparing soap at home I realised that I no longer had these protections, finding myself at home handling highly corrosive products at home and alone.
+Yes, because I conducted the same reaction and even some much more dangerous millions of times but in a laboratory.
+There, I felt protected because the reaction was conducted behind protective glass and the fumes were sucked in by a fume-hood.
+When I started preparing soap at home, I realized that I no longer had these protections!
+I was handling highly corrosive products at home and alone.
 Ohi ohi!

-However, having optimised the procedure over the last months, trying to limit the risks as much as possible, I decided to share this post to explain what many people do not say but what I think it is essential that you know.
+After the first attempt, I tried to optimize the steps to limit the risks as much as possible.
+I so decided to share this post to explain what you should know.

 DON’T Do IT

-From this experience I learned that the best way to avoid problems is to try to control the temperature as much as possible.
-What I do is weigh the water including a few ice cubes.
-For example: if I need 60 mg (0.002 oz) of water I will weigh 2 ice cubes weighing i.e. 30mg (0.001 oz) and what remains will be distilled water.
-After pouring the soda, when I notice that the ice cubes are dissolved, I put the glass in a bath of water and ice to keep the solution of soda at a temperature that does not exceed 40C (104F).
-With this little trick I improved a critical point during the preparation of the soap.
+From this experience, I learned that the best way to avoid problems is to try to control the temperature as much as possible.
+What I do is weighing the water including a few ice cubes.
+For example: if I need 60 g (2.11 oz) of water, I will weigh ice cubes weighing i.e. 30g (1.06 oz) and what remains will be distilled water.
+Once poured the caustic soda, when the ice cubes are dissolved, I put the glass in a bath of water and ice to keep the solution of soda at a temperature that does not exceed 40°C (104°F).
+With this little trick, I improved a critical point during the preparation of my soaps.

-If you intend to produce your own soap at home, follow these steps.
+If you want to produce your own soap at home, follow these steps.
 Just have fun but with the awareness of what you are handling and mixing. 🙂

-If making soap sounds to you too complicated, with a few dollars you can buy it and save yourself all this eheheh (like this one below)
+If making soap sounds to you too complicated, with a few dollars, you can buy it and save yourself all this eheheh (like this one below)